 If you open an account in Finland, you are free to select which bank you wish to use.
 Ask from your Finnish host university's International Office which local bank they recommend for international visitors.
 Usually, the International Office staff and the international student tutors have experience regarding which bank in your host town is most familiar with handling international customers’ banking matters.

 U.S. Fulbright grantees in the past have used several Finnish banks (e.g. Nordea and Osuuspankki/OP).
 Some grantees have also used their U.S. account for grant payment purposes and have not opened an account in Finland.
 Few grantees have also used the following service instead of a regular Finnish or U.S. bank:

 ‘’ I have been very satisfied with my experience with Wise.
 Opening an account was quite easy.
 If I recall I only needed to take a picture in the mirror holding my passport for identity verification.
 I was also able to order a debit card and complete the whole process from the U.S. before I left.
 That was very helpful because the housing company in Finland wanted payment for the first month to their IBAN number before arrival.
 You can receive free account information in a variety of currencies.
 In my case, I only have EU and U.S. details.”

 The grantee is responsible for opening the bank account on their own.
 The Fulbright Finland Foundation does NOT open bank accounts for the grantees.

-If you are a short-term grantee, please note that according to the information that Fulbright Finland has received from Nordea, international guests staying in Finland less than 90 days and who thus do not have a Finnish residence permit card are no longer able to open a bank account in Finland.
-If your grant period is 90 days or less and you do not have a residence permit, please contact your program coordinator at Fulbright Finland to discuss the options.
+If you are a short-term grantee, please note that according to the information that Fulbright Finland Foundation has received from Nordea Bank, international guests staying in Finland less than 90 days and who thus do not have a Finnish residence permit card are no longer able to open a bank account in Finland.
+If your grant period is 90 days or less and you do not have a residence permit, please contact your program coordinator at the Fulbright Finland Foundation to discuss the options.